-As part of an on-going interagency partnership, FDA and NIH are awarding $53 million in fiscal year 2013 to establish 14 Tobacco Centers of Regulatory Science (TCORS) for tobacco-related research.
+As part of an on-going interagency partnership, FDA and NIH awarded $53 million in fiscal year 2013 to establish 14 Tobacco Centers of Regulatory Science (TCORS) for tobacco-related research.

 As a first-of-its-kind regulatory science tobacco program, TCORS is designed to generate research to inform the regulation of tobacco products to protect public health and train the next generation of tobacco regulatory scientists.

 Over the course of a five-year period, FDA and NIH will award a total of more than $273 million to the TCORS programs.
 In turn, these grants provide scientific evidence in the following seven tobacco-related research areas:

 - Diversity of tobacco products;

 - Adverse health consequences;

 This research will help inform and assess FDA’s prior, ongoing, and potential future regulatory activities.
 TCORS investigators will also have the flexibility and capacity to respond to FDA’s research needs as issues are raised in today’s rapidly evolving tobacco marketplace.

 The TCORS Grantees